 highlights of operations

-Headquartered in San Ramon, California, Chevron Corporation is the second-largest integrated energy company in the United States.
-We produce crude oil, natural gas and many other essential products.
+Chevron Corporation’s global headquarters are located in San Ramon, California – we are the second-largest integrated energy company headquartered in the United States.
+Through our subsidiaries and affiliates, Chevron produces crude oil, natural gas and many other essential products.

-Our products are sold in our nearly 8,000 Chevron® and Texaco® retail stations in the United States.
-We are a major supplier of aviation fuel in the United States.
+Our products are sold in the more than 8,000 Chevron® and Texaco® retail stations across the United States.
+We are also a major supplier of aviation fuel in the country.

-Chevron’s five U.S. refineries have the combined capacity to process approximately 963,000 barrels of oil per day.
+Chevron’s five U.S. refineries have the combined capacity to process more than 1.0 million barrels of oil per day.

 Here are some other highlights of our U.S. operations:

-- Chevron was one of the largest hydrocarbon producers in the United States in 2015.
+- In 2020, Chevron was one of the largest liquids producers.

 - We are a leading developer, manufacturer and marketer of lubricant and fuel oil additives.

-- Our new base oil plant at our Pascagoula, Mississippi, refinery makes Chevron a leading premium base oil producer.
+- Chevron is a leading premium base oil producer.

-- Our Chevron Shipping Co. took delivery of two more liquefied natural gas (LNG) tankers.
+- Our Chevron Shipping Co. operates a fleet of crude tankers, product carriers and liquefied natural gas (LNG) carriers.

 exploration and production